azizjava/WBCSystemUI/src/UIChanges.md

 11/15/2022

-1. In the Transaction List screen add Start date & End Date date controls next to Add New Transaction button - Todo
+1. In the Transaction List screen add Start date & End Date date controls next to Add New Transaction button - In Progress

    a.
 Default Start date is last 3 month and end Date is today's date